-After a long period of exceptionally accommodative monetary policy, the Federal Reserve recently restarted the process of raising short-term interest rates to a more neutral range.
-Expectations of this rate increase and of future changes in monetary policy have at times affected the valuations of many investments, including the share prices of stock exchange-listed equity REITs.
+Expectations of interest rate increases and of future changes in monetary policy have at times affected the valuations of many investments, including the share prices of REITs.

-If the overall economy continues to expand, generating job growth and robust consumer spending, the key take-away for real estate investment is that the demand for commercial real estate and the resulting growth of rents could support REIT valuations even through periods of volatile markets.
+If the overall economy continues to expand, generating job growth and robust consumer spending, the demand for commercial real estate and the resulting growth of rents and REIT earnings could support REIT valuations, even through periods of volatile markets.